Is A Neurosurgeon Or Spine Surgeon Better For Spine Surgery?

 Dr. James Chappuis is an Orthopaedic Surgeon with additional Fellowship training in spinal surgery and certified by the ABOS and the American Board of Spine Surgery.

-Click here to view Dr. James Chappuis’s Curriculum Vitae.
+Click here to learn more about Dr. James Chappuis.

 *This information was provided by the ABOS and the American Board of Spine Surgery.